Samhit-Chowdary/4156-Team-project/README.md

 ## Viewing the Client Repository
 Please use the following link to view the repository relevant to the client: https://github.com/Samhit-Chowdary/4156-Team-project-client

+This service is deployed and can be accessed using the following link: http://104.197.175.33:8080.

 ## Dependencies

 In order to build and use our service you must install the following: